-The SLCD5+E kit as shipped contains a demo that allows you to verify its functionality and see various interface possibilities.
-Just plug the supplied power supply into the barrel connector on the COM0 cable.
+The SLCD5 kit as shipped contains a demo that allows you to verify its functionality and see various interface possibilities.
+Just plug the supplied power supply into the barrel connector on the triangular PowerCom 4 board.
 The display should light up and lead you through various touch-activated screens.
-If for some reason the touch is not working, you may need to run the TOUCH CALIBRATE command.
+If for some reason the touch is not working, you may need to run the "touch calibrate" command.

-Note that in a development kit, the demo is preloaded into the unit's flash memory, and includes both bitmap files and a macro file.
-To best learn how the SLCD5+E board and this kit works, start with simple commands using the serial interface and leave the creation and use of macros for later.
+Note that in a kit, the demo is preloaded into the unit's flash memory, and includes both bitmap files and a macro file.
+To best learn how the SLCD5 board and this kit works, start with simple commands using the serial interface and leave the creation and use of macros for later.